 Did you know our office is dog friendly?
 Every Friday, employees can bring their best friend to work.
 Many of the pups that come into our office are rescue dogs themselves.

-Nip-Her- abandoned at a veterinary clinic in Tacoma, WA, at 6 months old.
-She is now 10 and is the queen of her household.
+Nip-Her: Abandoned at a veterinary clinic in Tacoma, WA, at 6 months old.
+As the queen of her household, she is now 10.
 Her favorite treat is sausage.

 Follow Cash Factory USA’s official Facebook, Instagram, Tik Tok, and Twitter accounts.
 These cute little faces make quite a few appearances, along with some other Cash Factory pups!

-Contact your local shelter to see how you can help animals in need this holiday season.
+Contact your local shelter to ask for ways to help shelter animals in need this holiday season.

 High-interest loans can be expensive and should be used only for short-term financial needs, not long-term solutions.
 Customers with credit difficulties should seek credit counseling.
 The opinions expressed above are solely the author’s views and may or may not reflect the opinions and beliefs of the website or its affiliates.
 Cash Factory USA does not provide financial advice.